jfriedlein/usrmat_LS-Dyna_Fortran/README.md

 ```

 ## Material models using tensors
 In case you like the above equations in Tensor notation and you are not familiar with the in LS-Dyna usual Voigt notation.
 There is a superb Tensor Toolbox for Fortran (ttb, https://github.com/adtzlr/ttb) with a comprehensive documentation (https://adtzlr.github.io/ttb/) that enables you to use tensors and tensor operations.
-Regarding the installation of the toolbox I hand you over to the capable hands of Andreas outlining the steps here https://adtzlr.github.io/ttb/installation.html.
+Regarding the setup of the toolbox, I hand you over to the capable hands of Andreas outlining the steps here https://adtzlr.github.io/ttb/installation.html.
-You can find a more advanced example in the ttb documentation specific for LS-Dyna (currently e.g. at: ["LS-Dyna Tensor Neo-Hooke"](https://github.com/jfriedlein/ttb/blob/example_LSDYNA/docs/example_neohooke-LSDYNA.md).
+You can find a more advanced example in the ttb documentation specific for LS-Dyna (currently e.g. at: ["LS-Dyna Tensor Neo-Hooke"](https://github.com/jfriedlein/ttb/blob/example_LSDYNA/docs/example_neohooke-LSDYNA.md)).

 @todo Add the link when the example is added.
 Refer to some more example files (elasto-plasticity, ...)